Rules and Guidelines for IAU Scientific Meetings

 2.5.
 Regional Meetings

 The decision on the site of the "next" Regional Meeting is taken at the end of the previous one.
 The IAU is not involved in the decision nor a formal approval is required.
-However, a formal letter that informs the GS about the decision of the site and the LOC of the next RIM is needed, in particular for announcing it in the IAU web pages. (https://www.iau.org/science/meetings/templates/).
-The organisation of the RIM is normally left to the local organisers who should create a website for that meeting containing all information which is essential for the participants.
+However, a formal letter that informs the IAU General Secretary about the decision of the site and the LOC of the next RIM is needed and will be annouced in the IAU web pages (https://www.iau.org/science/meetings/templates/).
+The organisation of the RIM is normally left to the local organisers who should create a website for that meeting containing all information essential for the participants.
 The standard template for the Website of IAU Meetings should be adopted.

 2.6.
 General Assembly